orb-community/orb-website/docs/index.md

 ## Open Source, Vendor Neutral, Cloud Native
 Orb is free, open source software (FOSS) released under MPL.
 It's a modern microservices application that can be deployed to any Kubernetes service in private or public cloud.
-It does not depend on any particular vendor technology to function, resulting in no vendor lock-in.
+It does not depend on any particular vendor to function, resulting in no vendor lock-in.

 ***